 Introduction

-Tuberculosis Immunization , a deadly infectious disease of the lungs, should be vaccinated for both you and your community.
+Importance of tuberculosis Immunization a deadly infectious disease of the lungs, should be vaccinated for both you and your community.
 When you are tuberculosis vaccination , your chances of contracting the disease and suffering its potentially harmful effects are reduced.
 The importance of vaccinations is not only that they protect our health, but they also aid in the fight against tuberculosis (TB) in the public health sector.
 As a result of knowing how important the TB vaccine is, you can take proactive measures to ensure that you and those around you have a healthier future.

-Understanding Tuberculosis Immunization
+Understanding the Importance of Tuberculosis Immunization

 It is essential to comprehend tuberculosis in order to appreciate the importance of vaccination.